 - {ok, Data} If the file was opened in binary mode, the read bytes are returned in a binary, otherwise in a list.
-The list or binary will be shorter than the number of bytes requested if end of file was reached. - eof Returned if Number>0 and end of file was reached before anything at all could be read ebadf The file is not opened for reading.
+The list or binary will be shorter than the number of bytes requested if end of file was reached. - eof Returned if Number>0 and end of file was reached before anything at all could be read.